scalawithcats/scala-with-cats/src/pages/adt/structural-recursion.md

 which is `foldLeft`, the tail-recursive variant of fold for a list.

 We can follow the same process for any algebraic data type for create its folds.
+The rules are:

+- a fold is a function from the algebraic data type and additional parameters to some generic type that I'll call `B` below for simplicity;
+- the fold has one additional parameter for each case in a logical or;
+- each parameter is a function, with result of type `B` and parameters that have the same type as the corresponding constructor arguments *except* recursive values are replaced with `B`; and
+- if the constructor has no arguments (for example, `Empty`) we can use a value of type `B` instead of a function with no arguments.

+Returning to `MyList`, it has:

+- two cases, and hence two parameters to fold (other than the parameter that is the list itself);
+- `Empty` is a constructor with no arguments and hence we use a parameter of type `B`; and
+- `Pair` is a constructor with one parameter of type `A` and one recursive parameter, and hence the corresponding function has type `(A, B) => B`.